mongodb/docs/source/includes/fact-resume-cdc-jobs.rst

-Relational Migrator automatically restarts Kafka CDC jobs when the application restarts.
+Relational Migrator automatically restarts Kafka CDC jobs if the application restarts or crashes unexpectedly.
 To restart a continuous sync job that is running in embedded mode navigate to the :guilabel:`Data Migration` tab and click :guilabel:`Resume`.